NGO Council’s Value Statement

 The NGO Council are NGO representatives, elected by non-government organisations within the Health and Disability sector.
 They meet regularly to work on issues that affect Health and Disability NGOs.
 They also plan NGO-Ministry of Health Forums and act as an ongoing communications network between Health and Disability NGOs and the Ministry of Health.

-Each year, members of the NGO Health & Disability Network elect up to 13 Council representatives to work with the Ministry of Health and other stakeholders on issues of importance to the wider NGO sector.
-The Council also works with the Ministry to plan a National Forum to showcase NGO activities.
+At each election, members of the NGO Health & Disability Network elect half of the 13 Council representatives to work with the Ministry of Health and other stakeholders on issues of importance to the wider NGO sector.

 The members of the NGO Council are elected by and from NGOs operating within each of the following Health and Disability subsectors: